 - Philosophy of orientation and mobility.

 - Professional information, including sources of current literature, research, resources and professional organizations, and environmental accessibility standards.

 - Development, administration and supervision of O&M programs in conjunction with a qualified instructor.

 The clinical O&M competencies address the skills that O&M teachers are required to demonstrate for the development of the O&M skills and techniques.
-Clinical competencies that are unique to the practice of O&M fall into the following
+Clinical competencies that are unique to the practice of O&M fall into the following categories: